 But I digress.
 My main point is not to rail against anti-Americanism, so much as it is to challenge the methods and means by which we teach history.
 It’s no wonder why many kids don’t want to learn history.
 They’re bored.
 They don’t care so much about knowing the economic minutia of the early colonial period or the price of cotton in the Old South, as they do about George Washington’s crossing of the Delaware at night on Christmas and his perseverance in the harsh winter of 1777-78 at Valley Forge.
 They want to hear about the rise of Frederick Douglas from slave to statesman, the determination of the Greatest Generation as they faced the Great Depression and World War II, and the courage of Rosa Parks as she refused to give up her seat in the “colored section” on a bus to a white passenger.

-I consider myself a romantic, and I think we could learn a few things from the emotional sensibilities of that early 19th-century movement in our jaded age.
+I think we could learn a few things from the emotional sensibilities of that early 19th-century movement in our jaded age.
 So, I say let’s get back to the heroic lessons on Washington’s character, honor, and integrity as well as the fascinating stories of Napoleon’s adventures and romances, his victories and defeats.
 Let’s study MLK’s “I Have a Dream” speech and read again his “Letter from Birmingham Jail.”
 Let’s focus more on the personalities which make history come alive.
 Let’s make history great again.
 Or at least let’s make it interesting.